 About Lisa Draper

 I begin with a 2-part epoxy resin, and add color to bring the adhesive to life.
-I pour and manipulate the mixture on a custom-made surface, apply heat using a blowtorch (to eliminate bubbles and enhance oil-based effects), and then leave it to cure.
+I pour and manipulate the mixture on a custom-made surface, apply heat using a blowtorch (to eliminate bubbles and enhance oil-based effects), and leave it to cure.

-Each epoxy layer has a life of its own.
-I choose the colors and general movement, but even after I leave the studio, the fluid medium continues to change throughout its 24 hour cure.
+Each eye-popping layer has a life of its own.
+I choose the colors and general movement, but even after I leave my studio, the fluid medium continues to change throughout its 24 hour cure.
 It is incredible to watch the artwork breathe and dance throughout the night.
 I love the journey of fear and discovery I live as I walk away from my work, and return to something independent each time I create.

 Lisa Draper held her first paintbrush around the age of 2.

 Her paternal grandmother, Carol Gerlach, is a watercolorist who has been instrumental in her artistic development.
-After a few years of sporadic lessons from Carol, Lisa’s parents enrolled her in studio classes, where she expanded her skill set across a variety of mediums, and enjoyed some success in the local show circuit.
+After a few years of lessons from Carol, Lisa’s parents enrolled her in studio classes, where she expanded her skill set across a variety of mediums, and enjoyed success in the local show circuit.

 In 2018 Lisa had the honor of being an awards winner through the SLC Connect program, and finds joy in the exciting exchange of ideas and beauty that is gained through community programs such as this.

-She is also a member of the Board of Directors at The Golden Rule Project, which helps to spread kindness, compassion, and empathy through teaching The Golden Rule as a universal principle.
+Lisa is also a member of the Board of Directors at The Golden Rule Project, which helps to spread kindness, compassion, and empathy through teaching The Golden Rule as a universal principle.